waterlea primary school

 Once the students chose where their creature would live on the site, they all got to create one of their own creatures and collaborate on one big class taniwha using mixed media 2D physical artwork.

-The creatures will appear as augmented reality artwork in 3D space at the end of the road by their school in the harbour in the summer of 2022-2023.
+The creatures appear as augmented reality artwork in 3D space at the end of the road by their school.
+Available now on Google Play. iOS coming soon.

 All solo and collaborative work shown in augmented reality on location.